GooFit/GooFit/docs/documentation.md

         The two last are integer constants.
 Only spins 0, 1, and 2 are supported.

-    -   Gounaris-Sakurai parametrisation: Spin, mass, width, and cyclic index.
+    -   Gounaris-Sakurai parametrization: Spin, mass, width, and cyclic index.
 Notice that this is the same list as for the relativistic BW, just a different order.